 Swallow capsules whole.
 Do not crush or chew them.
-Isotretinoin is usually taken for 15-20 weeks, twice daily with food or as directed by your doctor.
-Food helps increase absorption of this medication into your bloodstream.
+Isotretinoin is usually taken twice daily for 15-20 weeks, or as directed by your doctor.
+Directions for most generic forms of isotretinoin state that it should be taken with meals.
+However, the FDA has indicated that the Absorica brand may be taken with or without food.
+Food helps increase absorption of this drug into your bloodstream.
+Ask your doctor or pharmacist for more information.
 Take this drug with a full glass of water, and do not lie down for 10 minutes after taking it.

 Your acne may worsen during the first few days of taking this drug, and it may take up to 1-2 months before you notice the full benefit of this medication.
 If severe acne returns, a second course of treatment may be started after you have stopped taking the drug for 2 months.
 The manufacturer does not recommend long-term use of isotretinoin.
 Do not take more than the recommended dose.